hyperledger/indy-hipe/text/agent-protocols/README.md

 interaction--usually the flow will organically reveal what's needed.
 For example, the `outcome` message in the `tictactoe` protocol isn't needed until the end, and is optional anyway.
-Alice can start a tictactoe game with Bob and will eventually see whether he sends an `outcome` message.
+Alice can start a tictactoe game with Bob and will eventually see whether he has the right idea about `outcome` messages.

 The empty `{}` in this response does not say, "I support no roles and no message types in this protocol."
 It says, "I support the protocol but I'm providing no detail about specific roles and messages."

-Even an empty `capabilities` map does not say, "I support no protocols that match your query."
+Even an empty `protocols` map does not say, "I support no protocols that match your query."
 It says, "I'm not telling you that I support any protocols that match your query."
 An agent might not tell another that it supports a protocol for various reasons, including: the trust that it imputes to the other party based on cumulative interactions so far, whether it's in the middle of upgrading a plugin, whether it's currently under high load, and so forth.
-And responses to an `agcap` request are not guaranteed to be true forever; agents can be upgraded or downgraded, although they probably won't churn in their capabilities from moment to moment.
+And responses to an `agprot` request are not guaranteed to be true forever; agents can be upgraded or downgraded, although they probably won't churn in their capabilities from moment to moment.

 ### Privacy Considerations

-Because the regex in a `request` message can be very inclusive, the `agcap` protocol could be used to mine information suitable for agent fingerprinting, in much the same way that browser fingerprinting works.
+Because the regex in a `request` message can be very inclusive, the `agprot` protocol could be used to mine information suitable for agent fingerprinting, in much the same way that browser fingerprinting works.
 This is antithetical to the ethos of our ecosystem, and represents bad behavior.
-Agents should use `agcap` to answer legitimate questions, and not to build detailed profiles of one another.
+Agents should use `agprot` to answer legitimate questions, and not to build detailed profiles of one another.
 However, fingerprinting may be attempted anyway.